neskweek/LightSaberOS/README.md

 If you want to contribute to this project, please contact me via mail or on the [thread of this project] (http://forum.arduino.cc/index.php?topic=361566.0)

+## Known Bug :
+* In config mode, when chosing a new SoundFont, on some occasions, LSOS doesn't play the boot sound like it should...
+I can't find why

 ## Thanks
 Thanks to Protonerd from Arduino Forum for initiating this project Thanks to Jakesoft from Arduino Forum for is initial ideau of using arduino device to build a lightsaber.